HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.crypto_functions.md

 ### Limitations

+* If you build a Web or Native App with strict mode enabled, the SHA1, MD2, MD4, and MD5 hashing algorithms are not supported.
+If you use any of those algorithms in strict mode, you will receive an "Unsupported algorithm" error message.
 *   transformation is not considered for Windows.
 *   keytype is not considered for Android
 *   This API does not work on Android devices with API level earlier than 18.